 We used several approaches to validate the model.
 First, we provided preliminary model structure, methods and assumptions to manufacturers, patient groups, and clinical experts.
 Based on feedback from these groups, we refined data inputs used in the model, as needed.
 We also performed calibration techniques that fit survival estimates to observed findings from trials and other evidence in MM.
 Second, we varied model input parameters to evaluate face validity of changes in results.
 We performed model verification for model calculations using internal reviewers.
 As part of ICER's efforts in acknowledging modeling transparency, we also are sharing the model with the relevant manufacturers for external verification around the time of publishing the draft report for this review.
+During the model transparency process manufacturers noted we underestimated survival for ide-cel and the CAR-T comparator market basket (which also impacted a percentage of the comparator to belantamab).
+These changes were reflected in the final model calculations.
 Finally, we compared results to other cost-effectiveness models in this therapy area.
 The outputs from the model were validated against the trial/study data of the interventions and also any relevant observational datasets.